GabrielSlima/DevOps/README.md

-# APPLICATION LIFECYCLE MANAGEMENT (ALM), PROJECT MANAGEMENT,  AUTOMATION AND CONTINUOS INTEGRATION RESOURCES
+# APPLICATION LIFECYCLE MANAGEMENT (ALM), PROJECT MANAGEMENT,  AUTOMATION AND CONTINUOUS INTEGRATION RESOURCES

 This repo has every material that my guidence counselor at my internship give to me to learn about .
 ## ALM